10 years after an incredible act of sportsmanship.

 “We don’t want to be remembered in our careers for penalties we call on ourselves,” he said.
 “I want to be remembered for things like winning the Spanish Open like I did [in 2000 on the European Tour].
 That’s the kind of thing I want to remember and be remembered for.”

-The PGA TOUR’s collective character is that its members don’t tend to dwell upon game strategy, not always translating into the W. Instead, they place their focus on ways to improve the next time that tee goes into the ground.
+The PGA TOUR’s collective character is that its members don’t tend to dwell upon game strategy, not always translating into the W. Instead, they focus on ways to improve the next time that tee goes into the ground.

 Because of the standout event at the 2010 RBC Heritage, Davis just didn’t feel like he had that time to shift gears for several weeks.
 However, four starts later, Davis claimed his fifth and most recent runner-up finish at the Charles Schwab Challenge at Colonial Country Club.